ctm/mb2-doc/README.md

 distracted by thinking about that until I finish the easier missing features listed below.

-### Stud Betting Rules

-Although mb2 has knowledge of where to start the betting in stud, it doesn't yet know about bring-ins (and the ability to complete) or the ability to bet the big-bet amount when a pair is showing on fourth street.

 ### Discarding and Drawing

 Mb2 has a discard command, but it doesn't work.
 Additionally, there's